wincle626/ApproximateLassoMPCDemo/README.md

 #### As different approximate MPC schemes consume different power on FPGA, there is a Qt app 'PowerMonitor' running on the ARM processor to monitor the power soncumptions at the run-time.
 In order to run the Qt app, the Qt 6.4.0 library must be compiled for aarch64 architecture (it's included in the Qt folder.).

 #### The Qt app also can locate the bit file and configure the FPGA based on the solution of [Xilinx MPSoC PL programming](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841847/Solution+ZynqMP+PL+Programming?f=print).
 In order to use the Qt app to configure the FPGA, the executable file 'fpgautil.elf' MUST be put in the folder '/home/udrc/fpgautil/' for this demo.

+#### To run the Qt app, [Putty](https://www.putty.org/) is used to ssh the ZCU106.
+In order to measure the power and scale the voltage, the ssh must use root identity to remotely connect ZCU106.
+Or it can also use command line on Ubuntu: ssh -X root@192.168.137.106, with root password.

 ### 5. Qt